undreamai/LLMUnity/README.md

 - 💻 Cross-platform!
 Windows, Linux and macOS
 - 🏠 Runs locally without internet access.
 No data ever leaves the game!
 - ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
-- 🤗 Supports major LLM models
+- 🤗 Supports all major LLM models
 - 🔧 Easy to setup, call with a single line of code
 - 💰 Free to use for both personal and commercial purposes